Read This First

 Prompt 3: Write up a simple and coherent explanation of your overfitting example above in an article intended for high school students.

-A concrete case shows what Understanding Overfitting: A Simple Example explains and where it strains.
+What Understanding Overfitting: A Simple Example explains, and where it starts to strain

 First, you try a simple line (linear regression) to see if it can describe the relationship between fertilizer and crop yield.
 However, the line doesn’t fit well—it doesn’t capture the ups and downs in your data.